WHAT EXACTLY IS “HARD WATER”?

-Water is considered “hard” when your West Boylston water contains higher levels of dissolved calcium and magnesium.
-Hard water makes cleaning clothes more difficult, creates streaking on dishes and glasses, scaling on faucets and shower heads and makes cleaning your hair and skin well a challenge.
-It can also damage your home’s piping distribution system if not corrected.
-There are high efficiency filtration solutions that will condition your hard water by removing these minerals through the proven ion exchange water softening process.
+Water is considered “hard” when your Sharon water contains higher levels of dissolved calcium and magnesium.
+Hard water makes cleaning clothes more difficult, creates streaking on dishes and glasses, and makes cleaning your hair and skin well a challenge.
+Hard water can also damage your home’s piping distribution system if not corrected.
+Hard water makes it hard to clean.
+There are high efficiency filtration solutions that will condition your hard water by removing these hard water minerals through the proven ion exchange water softening process.

 WATER SOFTENER SYSTEMS

 A water softener is a type of whole house water filtration system that is designed for removing hard water minerals (magnesium & calcium) as well as dissolved iron and manganese from the water.
 For water with high levels of iron or manganese (“the stainers”), an “up-flow” water softener is recommended to prevent mineral build-up in the bottom of the water softener.
 Also, high efficiency water softeners that are more efficient with both water and salt usage are preferred.

 In addition to the above, there are many other types whole house water filtration systems or “point of use” systems to remove bad tastes & odors, sediment and many other objectionable minerals and contaminants in the water.
 Starting with a water test will lead to the right approach.
 For more information on bad odors & taste in your water, see the link at https://h2ocare.com/bad-odor-taste/.